ChristianDWallace/2DPlatformerCharacterControllerCodeUnity/README.md

  Smooth movement up and down slopes calculated using Trigonometric functions

- Player slides down slopes when the slope angle reaches above a maximum.
+ Player slides down slopes when the slope angle reaches above a set maximum

+ All relevant values for changing player input are accessible from the inspector.